 Mental Illness in Texas

 Throughout the United States, millions of individuals suffer from some form of mental illness.
-All ages and demographics are affected, but there are some factors that can increase the likelihood of you experiencing a mental illness.
+All ages and demographics are affected, but some factors can increase the likelihood of you experiencing a mental illness.
 In Texas, mental illness rates are slightly lower than the national average.
-Nevertheless, these issue still affect thousands of residents throughout the state.
+Nevertheless, this issue still affects thousands of residents throughout the state.
 Here are some fast facts about mental illness in Texas:

 - 3.8 percent, or 723,000 adults suffer from a serious mental health issue

 - 64.7 percent of adolescents experiencing Major Depressive Episodes did not receive treatment

 - 93.6 percent of individuals with alcohol dependency did not receive treatment

 - 4.8 percent of Texan adolescents used pain relievers for nonmedical purposes

 This statewide data shows that Texas is slightly better than average in some areas, but overall deals with similar rates of mental illness as the rest of the country.
 Many of these issues, like alcohol dependency, aren’t direct mental health concerns but are strongly linked with experiencing mental illness.